kat-lego/kat-lego.github.io/content/post/$1-dotnet-nvim.md

 ```

   1. Notice we have added `nargs = '*'` to the last parameter of `vim.api.nvim_create_user_command`.
+  This allows the command to accept multiple arguments
   2. We are using `vim.fn.expand '%:p:h'` to get the path for the current buffer.

 And with that we are able to run the dotnet command within nvim.

 ### Add completions
 We will now add a function that will handle the completions.
-We will now add a function that will handle the completions.
-This function takes in user input and provides relevant suggestions based on the context of the dotnet command being executed.
+We will now add a function that will
+handle the completions.
+This function takes in user input and provides relevant suggestions based on
+the context of the dotnet command being executed.

 ```lua
 local function complete_dotnet(arg_lead, cmd_line)